ravik2015/ReactNativeScreenRecorder/README.md

 ##Notes:

-I didn't find perfect ways to record screen on iOS and Android.
+The bridging works on iOS 8+ and Android 5.0+.
+But I didn't find perfect ways to record screen on iOS and Android.
 Screen recording on iOS is based on [ASScreenRecorder](https://github.com/alskipp/ASScreenRecorder).
-However, it does not work well in React Native app.
+It does not work well in React Native app.
+I managed to modify it to let it work on iOS 8.
+On iOS 9 and 10, sometimes the recorded video does not animate, and sometimes it records only once.
 Screen recording on Android is based on [this](http://www.truiton.com/2015/05/capture-record-android-screen-using-mediaprojection-apis/) post.
+Though Android 5.0 provides MediaProjection API, it always crashes on my Android 5.0 emulator.
+It works well on Android 6.0.

 ##Author: